Lauren Bon & The Optics Division Team:

 All of this activity is part of a larger social practice that Bon is exercising in the Owens Valley, the goal of which is to establish new local businesses in a depressed region based around water issues.
 The exhibition will be drawn from the extensive project archives collected by the Center for Art + Environment, and will feature the walk-in, Vietnam-era, portable U.S. Army darkroom used to process the harvested chemicals.

-Support for this exhibition is provided by the John Ben Snow Memorial Trust and Metabolic Studio.
+Support for this exhibition is provided by the John Ben Snow Memorial Trust.